5 Pros & 5 Cons Of Shampoo Bars

 Which shampoo bar brands are the best?

-This depends mainly on the type of hair and what you are looking to achieve with a shampoo bar – to enhance your natural curls, find something for a sensitive scalp, get rid of dandruff, increase the time between washes, etc. While there isn’t a single ‘best’ one, you can find 21 great shampoo bars which are natural & eco-friendly.
+This depends mainly on the type of hair and what you are looking to achieve with a shampoo bar – to enhance your natural curls, find something for a sensitive scalp, get rid of dandruff, increase the time between washes, etc. While there isn’t a single ‘best’ one, you can find 21 great shampoo bars that are natural & eco-friendly.

 Can shampoo bars damage hair?